6Notice of Pre-AIA or AIA Status

 detecting that an eye of the user is no longer within an eye box region of the HMD based on eye sensor data.

-after the removal, the user representation data represents:
+the user representation data represents:

-a neutral appearance of the user (par 0020 Fig 14 when non-wearing information indicating that the first user is not wearing the first head-mounted device (first HMD) is received, the facial expression of the first avatar is changed to an expression pre-selected by the first user (hereinafter referred to as the selected expression) as a mode indicating that the first user is not wearing the first head-mounted device; par 0079 Fig 14 facial expressions may be selected from available stored expressions taught to include a smile, a sad expression, a neutral expression, an angry expression, a surprised expression, a troubled expression, etc.);
+a neutral appearance of the user (par 0020 Fig 14 when removing/non-wearing information indicating that the first user is not wearing the first head-mounted device (first HMD) is received, the facial expression of the first avatar is changed to an expression pre-selected by the first user (hereinafter referred to as the selected expression) as a mode indicating that the first user is not wearing the first head-mounted device; par 0079 Fig 14 facial expressions may be selected from available stored expressions taught to include a smile, a sad expression, a neutral expression, an angry expression, a surprised expression, a troubled expression, etc.);

 a prior appearance of user;